raj199108/covid_vaccine_booker/README.md

-# COVID-19 Vaccination Slot Booking Script
+# COVID-19 Vaccination Semi-auto Slot Booking Script
 ## Update:
 ### **We are getting all kinds of attention now - which I do not want to handle.
 So there won't be any additional commits to this project.
 It has been put on indefinite hold.**